-Dunkin’ Donuts is on the verge of drastically rebranding itself.
-The Massachusetts-based chain is testing the idea of dropping “Donuts” from its name and simply being known as Dunkin’.
+Dunkin’ Donuts has announced that it’ll be dropping “donuts” from its name and simply being known as Dunkin’.
+The Massachusetts-based chain has been testing the idea in several markets and has finally concluded on the brand change.
 The goal is to lessen its association with donuts in order to better position itself as “a beverage-led brand and coffee leader” and better compete with Starbucks and other major coffee names.
-The rebrand is currently in test mode, as a new Dunkin’ store is launching in Pasadena, California, the first of several test locations.
-Dunkin’ will be evaluating how customers perceive this change, ultimately making a call on the branding by late 2018.
+The changes will take affect this coming January 2019.

 I typically would advise against such a major rebranding for a company that’s been around for over 60 years, but it’s a move that wouldn’t be that negative for Dunkin’.
 The company isn’t eliminating a critical aspect, as it’s not equivalent to Taco Bell dropping “Taco” from its name.
 Dropping donuts actually makes it more clear.
 But then again, simply “Dunkin'” sounds incomplete (what are you actually dunking?) and the new name doesn’t have a strong correlation with coffee.